Recipe: Chunky Monkey Feijoa Chutney (the best-ever feijoa chutney recipe, skins included)

 Feijoa can be prolific.
 If you’ve got buckets of fruit, they can rot very quickly.
 My dad Eric has developed a method to ensure he keeps his feijoas harvest-fresh until he’s ready to process them.

 Every year when feijoa season starts, he clears a space on his garage floor.
 A big space.
 Each feijoa is laid down next to its neighbour on a tarp, but NOT touching.
 This is the key – no touching.

 As he gathers more feijoas each day, he sorts out the ripe from the not-so-ripe and moves them around so that he doesn’t lose any.

-He then scoops the flesh and freezes it, then stews it for breakfast.
-When I compared notes with him in December, he had just used his last bag from the 2018 season that week.
+He then scoops the flesh, freezes it, and stews it for breakfast.
+When I compared notes with him in December, he had just used his last bag that week.